-The Toposa are nomadic pastoralists, moving from place to place in search of pasture and water.
+The Toposa people, like the Turkana, are nomadic pastoralists, moving from place to place in search of pasture and water.
+They value wealth in terms of livestock.
 They raise cattle, goats, donkeys, and sheep.
-They are also livestock-mongers; they trade with Turkana, Diding’a, and Jiye.
-They also raid for livestock among the Turkana of Kenya, Diding’a of South Sudan, and Karamoja of Uganda.
+They exercise cattle rustling.
 Stealing livestock from neighboring tribes is considered proof of manhood and heroism.
-They value wealth in terms of livestock.
+They raid for livestock among the Turkana of Kenya, Diding’a of South Sudan, and Karamoja of Uganda.
 They use stolen animals to pay dowry.

-They are animists – practicing African Traditional Religion (ATR).
-They live in fear of the spirit world.
-They consult local diviners, witchdoctors, sorcerers whenever they have a spiritual need.
-They sacrifice animals to appease spirits.
-They consult local diviners, witchdoctors and sorcerers.
 The Toposa believe in a supreme being and in the spirits of their departed ancestors.
 They pray and make sacrifices to these spirits as they communicate with them through a medium or witchdoctor.
-This is done when severe disasters strike, such as droughts and epidemics.
-They believe that the chiefs, particularly the paramount chiefs, are nearer to god by virtue of their wisdom.
+This is done when severe disasters strike, such as droughts and epidemics affecting their animals.
+They believe that the chiefs, particularly the paramount chiefs are nearer to god by virtue of their wisdom.
 Their supreme being is “Nakwuge”.
-He is a creator god who lives in the sky and is indifferent to man though he is believed to determine the length of a man’s life.
+He is a creator god who lives in the sky and is indifferent to man, though he is believed to determine the length of a man’s life.
 They believe that they originally lived with Nakwuge in the sky, but many slid down a rope to earth.
 The rope then broke, separating them from heaven.